ENERGIZE SCHOOLS

 Win Prize Money to Move Your Sustainability Vision Forward!

-Campaigns submitted by November 7 will be eligible to win money for their school, classroom, or club to continue supporting the sustainability efforts started during the challenge.
+Campaigns submitted by November 7 were eligible to win money for their school, classroom, or club to continue supporting the sustainability efforts started during the challenge.
 See below for additional prize eligibility requirements.

 Picture